jconorgrogan/Informational-Constructivism/README.md

 ## Conclusion

-> The moment the unavoidable interface between Nothingness (S₀) and Everythingness (Ω) forces a finite distinction (F0, implying S-FiniteQ) that can appear *twice* internally (L1), absolute nothingness is operationally transcended. *If* this recurrence is embodied in a **stable medium (**S-Carrier**) that pays **non-zero update costs (**S-Cost**), that system necessarily confronts internal representational limits (**L5**).
+> The moment the unavoidable interface between Nothingness (S₀) and Everythingness (Ω) forces a finite distinction (F0, implying S-FiniteQ), and dynamics within a **stable medium (**S-Carrier**) inevitably cause that distinction or its consequences to appear *again* (L1 realized), absolute nothingness is operationally transcended by a system capable of internal time and memory. *If* this system pays **non-zero update costs (**S-Cost**), it necessarily confronts internal representational limits (**L5**).
 The requirement for persistent operation (Condition C2) under these constraints forces the system into trajectories (the **SUR dynamic**) that resolve these limits through state reuse or patterned encoding.
-This dynamic inevitably structures the system's behavior, favoring efficiency and leading to the emergence of time, memory, logic, computation, and the hierarchical complexification characteristic of physically instantiated universes.
+This dynamic inevitably structures the system's behavior, favoring efficiency and leading to the emergence of logic, computation, and the hierarchical complexification characteristic of physically instantiated universes.
 Demonstrating the precise mapping from the SUR dynamic to specific observed physical laws (e.g., gauge fields, locality) via mechanisms like emergent error correction remains a task for further investigation, but the present derivation establishes the logical inevitability of SUR itself as the governing principle for this class of systems.

 ---

 ### Invitation to Reviewers

-> Does the derivation of the initial finite distinction (F0) and the basis for finite distinguishability (S-FiniteQ) from the S₀/Ω interface (Stage 1) seem logically sound and reduce the axiomatic burden compared to starting with an assumed substrate?
-Are the subsequent requirements for dynamics (S-Carrier, S-Cost) and the persistence condition (C2) adequately justified for the target class of *persistent, dynamic, stable, observable* systems this derivation aims to model?
+> Does the derivation of the initial finite distinction (F0) and the basis for finite distinguishability (S-FiniteQ) from the S₀/Ω interface (Stage 1) seem logically sound and reduce the axiomatic burden?
+Is the subsequent derivation of recurrence (L1) from finite dynamics (Stage 2) convincing?
+Are the requirements for dynamics (S-Carrier, S-Cost) and the persistence condition (C2) adequately justified for the target class of *persistent, dynamic, stable, observable* systems this derivation aims to model?
 Feedback is welcomed on logical soundness, assumption transparency, and conceptual economy.

 ---